top of page

 Bearing-Driven Extraction

 Instead of prying or twisting, a bearing-driven puller applies straight, evenly distributed force directly along the shaft axis.
-No side load.
-No twisting.
-No housing stress.
-The bearing system reduces friction during extraction, allowing the impeller to wind out smoothly rather than fight its way free.
+No side load, no twisting, no housing stress.
+The bearing reduces friction so the impeller winds out smoothly instead of fighting its way free.

-As inventor and working marine technician Eddie Protzeller explains: “I designed this after one too many stuck impellers and realizing the other tools on the market didn’t work.
-Removing the pump or cutting out the impeller should never be the solution.”
+As inventor and working marine technician Eddie Protzeller puts it: "I designed this after one too many stuck impellers and realizing the other tools on the market didn't work.
+Removing the pump or cutting out the impeller should never be the solution."

 Hardened Gripping Teeth

-Purpose-built pullers use hardened gripping teeth that bite into the impeller hub — not smooth jaws, not guesswork.
-The teeth lock in and maintain grip under extraction force, even on dry, heat-cycled impellers that haven’t been removed in years.
-Once engaged, there’s no slipping, no constant repositioning.
+Purpose-built pullers use hardened teeth that bite into the impeller hub.
+Not smooth jaws, not guesswork.
+The teeth lock in and hold grip under extraction force, even on dry, heat-cycled impellers that haven't moved in years.
+Once they're engaged, there's no slipping and no constant repositioning.
 Just controlled extraction.

 Designed for Marine Engine Compartments

 Boat engine rooms are tight.
-Recessed pumps.
-Limited access.
-Minimal tool clearance.
-A purpose-built marine puller is compact and low-profile so it can operate where screwdrivers and bulky generic tools struggle.
+Recessed pumps, limited access, minimal clearance.
+A purpose-built marine puller is compact and low-profile, so it works where screwdrivers and bulky generic tools struggle.
 When space is limited, tool geometry matters.

 Marine-Grade Materials

 Saltwater destroys cheap steel.
-Professional-grade pullers are built from 316L stainless steel and corrosion-resistant aluminum alloy — designed for repeated use in harsh environments, not occasional garage repairs.
+Professional-grade pullers are built from 316L stainless steel and corrosion-resistant aluminum alloy, made for repeated use in harsh conditions, not the occasional garage repair.

 Real-World Validation